 In any large institution, even with the best of intentions and efforts, disagreements and misunderstandings may occur.
 The test of that institution is not that problems arise but how they are handled.
 As a Christian organization, it is important to resolve matters as outlined in the Bible by taking the concern directly to the person involved.
-Matthew 5:22-24, 18:15-20

-It is therefore agreed that concerns will be resolved in the following manner.
+Matthew 5:22-24, 18:15-20 the following manner.
 The person with the concern will go first and only to the other party.
 If the matter is not resolved, the principal or supervisor of the involved employee will be contacted.
 If an administrator or supervisor is approached with a concern that has not been first presented to the staff member involved, they will redirect the individual with a concern to the staff member.